teamhanko/passkeys-python/README.md

 ## Usage

 Once the frontend and backend servers are running, you can access the application by navigating to `http://localhost:5173` in your browser.
-The application will guide you through the passkey authentication process, allowing you to securely log in and access protected routes.
+The application will guide you through the passkey authentication process.

 ## Support